See and hear from the many people who are contributing or have contributed to the Trust over 60 years.

 The People's Ground

-The Australia ICOMOS and National Trusts of Australia joint national conference, The People’s Ground, was be held in Melbourne from 4 to 8 October 2016.
+The Australia ICOMOS and National Trusts of Australia joint national conference, The People’s Ground, was held in Melbourne from 4 to 8 October 2016.

 The National Trust is planning an exhibition that will bring its stories and properties to life using new Virtual Reality and Augmented Reality Technology in May.